-The science of reading tells us the importance of phonics and phonemic awareness when teaching reading and writing.
-We also know those are just two pieces of the puzzle.
+The science of reading tells us the importance of phonics and phonemic awareness when teaching reading and writing, which is why we love DIY phonics activities.
+However, those are just two pieces of the puzzle.
 We also know how important it is to keep phonics and phonemic awareness activities fun, hands-on, and novel.
-And ya’ll, we know how much we love some good DIY projects!
+And ya’ll; we know how much we love some good DIY projects!

-Dollar Tree is a great place for classroom materials, especially these shape cutouts.
-We love using these because they’re cheap, they come in so many designs, and when laminated they can be used over and over again!
+Dollar Tree is a great place for classroom materials, especially shape cutouts.
+We love using these because they’re cheap, come in so many designs, and can be used over and over again when laminated!

-My class loves games so we used these ice cream cutouts and this giant ice cream up from Dollar Tree to make a phonics game!
+My class loves games, so we made a phonics game using these ice cream cutouts and this giant ice cream from Dollar Tree!

 We laminate the shapes and write lowercase letters using a Sharpie.
 Place these into the giant ice cream cup.

-You can also use this same game for any phonics skill or phonics pattern.
+You can also use this same game for any phonics skill or pattern.
 And keep in mind, you don’t need the giant ice cream cup.
-You can use a paper bag, box, bowl. etc and any kind of shape cutouts!
+You can use a paper bag, box, or bowl. etc., and any shape cutouts!

 Another idea for these shapes is word building.
-This is great for whole group and small groups.
+This is great for whole groups and small groups.

 Write letters on the shapes.
 Place the shapes in a pocket chart.
 You say a word.
 Have students segment the sounds in the word.
 One student spells the word in the pocket chart using the shapes.
 The rest of the class writes the word on their whiteboard.
 Everyone reads the word.

-And here’s the great thing about these games: they’re cheap, easy to make and can be used all year with ANY SKILL!
-You can do CVC words, CVC-E words, vowel teams, blends, digraphs, etc. They can be used in whole group, small groups, and centers!
+And here’s the great thing about these DIY phonics activities and games: they’re cheap, easy to make, and can be used all year with ANY SKILL!
+You can use CVC words, CVC-E words, vowel teams, blends, digraphs, etc., in whole, small, and centers!

-Here’s another idea that I saw on Facebook and I wanted to know if it actually worked.
-So I made it and it works!
+Here’s another idea I saw on Facebook.
+I wanted to know if it actually worked, so I made it—and it does!

 I use a plastic container from Dollar Tree.
-The trick is that you want the lid to not have lines.
-The inside can be divided or not, it really doesn’t matter.
+The trick is that you want the lid to be without lines.
+The inside can be divided or not; it doesn’t matter.

 Use a Sharpie to write on the lid.

-Inside the box, you’ll want to put magnetic letters or letter tiles and CVC word pictures.
+You’ll want to put magnetic letters or letter tiles and CVC word pictures inside the box.

 The CVC word objects we used are these magnets.
 Click the image to get them from AMAZON!